-by Chris Redmond, University of Waterloo staff.
-Photo by Chris
+December 16 1992: By Chris Redmond, University of Waterloo staff.

 December may be the busy season at the North Pole, but it's Christmas all year round for Egfrth Spleng, vice-elf for research at one of UW's least-known spinoff companies.
 "Here at WatClaus we develop some of Santa's most popular new toys." says Spleng, who took a degree in recreation and leisure studies at UW before going to work for WatClaus four years ago.